truenas/middleware/docs/userguide/index.rst

 This will create a keytab with sufficient privileges to grant tickets for CIFS and LDAP.

-Once the keytab is generated, transfer it to the FreeNAS® system, check the *Use keytab* box and browse to the location of the keytab.
+Once the keytab is generated, transfer it to the FreeNAS® system, check the "Use keytab" box and browse to the location of the keytab.

 Troubleshooting
 ~~~~~~~~~~~~~~~